(accessible to federal government employees only)

 2005 (2012-11-19) General Conditions - Standing Offers - Goods or Services, apply to and form part of the Standing Offer.

 The Offeror must provide a Quarterly Usage Report (QUR) to the Standing Offer Authority on a quarterly basis.
 These submissions must be made by completing and forwarding an electronic copy of the QUR (in Excel format) to the Standing Offer Authority at to the following e-mail address: SPTS.TSPS@tpsgc-pwgsc.gc.ca.

 Each QUR should be submitted using the electronic template entitled "< Offeror Name > Quarterly Usage Report" (see Annex "C" SO/SA for a sample QUR) and should include a list of all call-ups issued to it under each Standing Offer, including Category, Level of Expertise, Client department and contact name, call-up number, start and end dates, number of days billed, all-inclusive firm per diem rate and dollar value (both including and excluding applicable taxes).

 The reports must be submitted to the SO Authority according to the following schedule:

 If an Offeror does not receive any call-ups during the period, the Offeror must confirm this by submitting a nil QUR report.
 The Offeror understands that failure to comply may result in the set-aside of the Standing Offer.

 The Offeror understands that failure to comply to this requirement may result in the setting aside of authority to utilize the Standing Offer.
-PWGSC reserves the right to suspend the Offeror's Standing Offer without notice, if reports are not submitted on time or are inaccurate or incomplete.
+PWGSC may suspend the Offeror's Standing Offer without notice, if reports are not submitted on time or are inaccurate or incomplete.